Road traffic lawyers

 The drink driving limit in Scotland is 22mg of alcohol per 100 millilitres of breath.
 This is effectively the equivalent of more or less one large glass of wine or one pint of beer.

 It is a defence to the offence of “being in charge” that there was no likelihood of you driving the vehicle.
 An expert toxicology report is required to satisfy the court that you would have been fit to drive at some later time when it was anticipated you would drive the car.
-Our road traffic lawyers are experienced in defending these charges.
+Our traffic offence lawyers free advice line is manned by lawyers with experience in these cases.

 The police will require anyone suspected of committing an offence to provide a roadside breath test.
 If the test is positive, you will be arrested and taken to a police station where further testing will take place on an intoximeter machine.

 It is possible to pass the test at the police station, but if the readings are above the statutory limit, the police will charge you with drink driving.
 In most cases, you will be released from custody on a bail undertaking to appear at court at a later date.
 You should contact us as soon as you can so that we can advise you before your court appearance.

 For example, in some drink driving cases, if you have previous drink driving convictions or are extremely drunk, you may be held in custody to appear in court.
 If this occurs, you should ask the police to inform us of your detention in custody.

 The offence of using a mobile telephone or another interactive communication device while driving a motor vehicle.